SciML/sciml.ai/documentation.md

-@def title = "Documentation"
+@def title = "Scientific Machine Learning Software Documentation"

-# Documentation and Tutorials
+# SciML Scientific Machine Learning Documentation and Tutorials

 The SciML organization is an opinionated collection of tools for scientific machine learning and differential equation modeling.
 The